Zooce/zomb-file/README.md

 # The ZOMB file format (WORK IN PROGRESS)

 Welcome!
-This is the `.zomb` data-exchange file format.
+This is the ZOMB data-exchange file format.
 It's like JSON but with macros (and some other relaxed syntax)!

 > _Similar to how JSON is pronounced "j-son", ZOMB is pronounced "zom-b"._